About

 Explore the work

-The best place to start is the Projects page, followed by the health-data-focused work and case studies that support my current direction.
+The best place to start is the Projects page, followed by the case studies that show how I approach systems, workflows, and product-oriented software.